kolharsam/goki/README.md

 # goki

-A toy non-persistent Key-Value data store
+A toy non-persistent(in-memory) Key-Value data store.
+Redis is the inspiration.
+I'll try to model this as close to it as possible.

 ### Main Components